leafsphp/docs/src/docs/mvc/config.md

 If you add new environment variables to a team project, be sure to add the keys to the `.env.example` file so that other developers will know what environment variables are available.

 :::

+*If you want more info on how Leaf handles your application's environment, you can check out the [environment docs](/docs/config/nsm).*

 ## Application Config